-“I wanted to lighten up the Spanish style and give it a feeling of being up to date,” says Susan Johnson, who developed and designed the home in partnership with her brother Larry, with help from parents Larry Sr. and Joan.
+“I wanted to lighten up the Spanish style and give it a feeling of being up to date,” says Susan Johnson, who developed and designed the home in partnership with her brother Larry Johnson, with help from parents Larry Sr. and Joan.
 (As Johnson Coastal Construction, the family has been building custom homes in the South Bay for decades.)
 The home’s architect, Nagy Bakhoum of Obelisk Architects, is “…a master of how to make the best use of all the space a house has to offer,” notes Johnson.

 The idea, Johnson says, was to intermix the home’s traditional aesthetic with a current-day look and ease of use in order to achieve the best of both worlds.
 One is introduced to this theme in the foyer, a striking scene of white, patterned stone floors intermingling with an ornate black rail system.

 Another area of thoughtful balance is seen in the use of shapes and silhouettes: There are classic arched doorways, generously sized to signal modernity, that lead from one space to the next; plus exposed wood-beam ceilings and angled ceilings to remind one of the home’s pastoral origins.

 Fireplaces are marble, with the softly veined, strapping model in the master bedroom sporting a matte finish.
-The master bathroom is a gorgeous, layered space featuring a hyper-luxe blend of gleaming dolomite, stone, glass and chandelier lighting.
+The master bathroom is a gorgeous, layered space featuring a hyper-luxe blend of gleaming dolomite, stone, glass, and chandelier lighting.
 Other highlights include an elevator and a walk-in wine cellar, tucked behind glamorous walls of glass, for storage of about 500 bottles of one’s favorite vintages.

 With the goal of expanding the appeal of a classic Spanish-style home, the team has created a strong indoor-outdoor feel by linking interior spaces to a constant presence of fresh air and sunshine.
-One soon loses count of the number of balconies, decks and courtyards that are instantly accessible from indoors.
+One soon loses count of the number of balconies, decks, and courtyards that are instantly accessible from indoors.
 Heightening the intimate feel of the master bedroom, for instance, are twin French doors that lead to a private balcony—a romantic, fresh-air space that overlooks the home’s modern fountain below.
-Likewise, the elegance of the formal dining room is enhanced by arched doorways, poised on either side of the white marble fireplace, that connect the room to palm trees and patios.
+Likewise, the elegance of the formal dining room is enhanced by arched doorways, poised on either side of the white marble fireplace, that connects the room to palm trees and patios.

 “Everywhere you turn, there’s a water or fire feature,” says Larry Johnson.
 In this congenial neighborhood, where walkability is easy, and popular, due to the presence of broad, flat streets, he explains, “You really want to be able to entertain outside, have a glass of wine and sit there by the fire pit and say ‘hello’ to your neighbors.”

 When one feels like lying low, however, there’s always the backyard, where one finds a collection of well-sculpted spaces that are as all-inclusive as they are private.
-There’s a slender pool and hot tub with a wide-slat platform deck for sunbathing.
+There are a slender pool and hot tub with a wide-slat platform deck for sunbathing.
 The outdoor sitting lounge is shaded with a trellis roof and warmed by a fireplace.
-Steps away is a covered dining area, complete with a chandelier, and a full-fledged barbecue kitchen outfitted with a refrigerator, beer tap and granite-topped bar.
+Steps away is a covered dining area, complete with a chandelier, and a full-fledged barbecue kitchen outfitted with a refrigerator, beer tap, and granite-topped bar.

 He could be talking about the property as a whole, which embodies a wish-list of the most sought-after attributes of new-fashioned living along the coast—from a sterling, quality-of-life community to a superbly built, elegant new home with all the trimmings.